Medically reviewed by Charlie Chen, MD

 - Will I need extra help during the recovery time?
 Gathering up support is a preparatory step and often doesn’t work too well if you wait until after the surgery.

 - What will I do for pain?
 What pain medications will be prescribed?
 Are they addictive?
+Are there steps taken during surgery to minimize pain afterwards?

 - Should I expect any other side effects from the surgery?
 This question speaks for itself.